ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/1-lang-roleplay/README.md

 path: <https://github.com/Lars-S-Berg/js-fe-exercises/tree/main/1-lang-roleplay>

-## A small role playing game (rpg)

-Purpose/course objectives
+## Purpose/course objectives

 1. "Be able to explain JavaScript and its syntax, how to debug and handle errors in the code".

 The objective of the exercise is to investigate how variables, JS contol structures and objects can be used to dynamically change the content of a page.

-In addition, you will also get the chance to use some of Window Consoles functions, often used to debug and handle errors in the code
+In addition, you will also get the chance to use some of Window Consoles functions, often used to debug and handle errors in the code.

 ### Key concepts